Is Magic 8 ball liquid Toxic or Safe? (Explained)

 We also conducted a research experiment to determine whether the liquid in our Magic 8 Ball was actually toxic.
 We poured it on some apple slices to see how it reacted with the fruit and left them for 72 hours.

 All of the slices turned brown because apples oxidize when left out in the air.
 However, the slices treated with blue dye appeared to decay faster than those left in the open air.
-They turned a darker black and almost dehydrated, resulting in a decaying crumple.

 While the experiment was not conducted in an enclosed scientific laboratory (or on humans), the results and all research strongly indicate that the liquid is toxic at some level.
 In any case, whether oil, water, alcohol, or dye, our findings show that the liquid is more dangerous than we realize, definitely toxic to drink, and only safe when sealed in a plastic container.